bryanvanhuyneghem/Distributed-Data-Processing/README.md

 Note: **please view the notebook or HTML file rather than the PDF file.
 The PDF file does not include the visualisations.**

-This repository contains the GDV project submissions for the following students: Bryan Van Huyneghem, Anoek Strumane.

 ## Assignments